hgorledeenn/baby-names-IOC/README.md

 | Oldest Respondent | Youngest Respondent | % White | % Black | % Female |
 | --- | --- | --- | --- | --- |
 | 59 Years Old | 20 Years Old | 50% | 41% |  66% |

-The specific questions I asked in the survey can be found in the [appendix](#appendix).

 ## Setbacks
 I first tried my data analysis using **[this dataset of popular baby names](https://data.cityofnewyork.us/Health/Popular-Baby-Names/25th-nujf/about_data)** from the NYC Open Data portal.
 I did not do enough exploratory data analysis on the dataset and, only after submitting a draft to my professor, was it pointed out that the data might have some issues.